If you use spreadsheets to create more than 20 purchase orders monthly, you know the process is time-consuming and error-prone.

 Purchase Order

-The purchase order functionality allows you to create purchase orders and send the purchase orders to different vendors.
+The purchase order creation functionality allows you to create purchase orders and send the purchase orders to different vendors.

 A purchase order is a legal document that is an offer from the buyer to the supplier.
 Once the supplier acknowledges the order, the purchase order becomes legally binding.